Laurie Urbancik of No Sugar Momma to be Featured on Close Up Radio

 Laurie is committed to sharing her love of humanity and Earth by helping others heal, learn and grow.
 She incorporates Body and Brain techniques and information in her discussions with customers of her business as well as the network of retailers and health professionals she collaborates with in her business activities.
 Laurie shares some of her company profits to support humanity and Earth initiatives in her efforts to spread the Earth Management Vision.

-Close Up Radio will feature Laurie Urbancik in interviews with Jim Masters on Tuesday, July 16th at 3 pm EST and Doug Llewelyn on Monday, July 22nd at 2 pm EST.
+Close Up Radio will feature Laurie Urbancik in a two-part interview with Doug Llewelyn on Monday, July 22nd at 2pm EST and with Jim Masters on Monday, July 29th at 2pm EST

 Listen to the show on BlogTalkRadio